David Sheehan: Personal life and death

-Sheehan was the father of three children.
-His son Brian is the owner of the Eclectic Wine Bar & Grill in North Hollywood; his daughter Shannon is a Los Angeles real estate developer; and his daughter Kelly is a Los Angeles recording studio producer/engineer.
+Sheehan was the father of three children: Brian, Shannon and Kelly.
 In the later years of his life, Sheehan resided in Marina del Rey, California.

 Sheehan revealed in June 2019 that he was diagnosed and successfully treated for small cell lung cancer a few years earlier.
 In late 2017, however, he was diagnosed with an aggressive form of prostate cancer.
 He died on December 2, 2020, at the age of 82.